 How Can I Apply For A Saudi Arabia eVisa?

-Now that you have all your required documents, you can start the application process.
-To apply for an eVisa is very easy, and the best part is that you can apply from the comfort of your own home.
+You can start the application process now that you have all your required documents.
+Applying for an eVisa is very easy, and the best part is that you can apply from the comfort of your home.

 I'll give you a step-by-step guide: